Future of Advertising (2024-2027)

 Based on consumer data and preferences, each individual saw one of six animal ads.

 Images and text were optimized based on audience data.

 Big names in the sector are revealing future goals for programmatic advertising.

-Disney has said that more than half of their ad spend will come through automated channels by 2024.
+Disney has said that more than half of its ad spend will come through automated channels by 2024.

 As we move into the future, also look for increased use of programmatic advertising for digital out-of-home ads and connected TV ads.

-In all, forecasts predict the programmatic advertising spending will top $314 billion by 2026.
+In all, forecasts predict that programmatic advertising spending will top $314 billion by 2026.

 The Future of Connected TV Ads

 Connected TV (CTV) refers to devices that are connected to the Internet, allowing individuals to stream music and videos.